 My name is Daniel Kráľ.
 I have recently moved to the Faculty of Informatics of Masaryk University in Brno, Czech Republic, where I have been the inaugural holder of the newly established Donald Ervin Knuth Professorship, which the university has created with the permission of Donald Knuth.
 I am also co-heading the Laboratory of Discrete Methods and Algorithms (DIMEA) of the Faculty.
 Before moving to Brno, I was a professor of mathematics and computer science at the University of Warwick and I am still partially affiliated with Warwick and its research centre DIMAP.
 My research work concerns graph theory and related fields in mathematics and computer science.
 Most of my research is now focused on topics related to my ERC Consolidator grant LADIST, which builds on the ERC Starting grant CCOSA.
 I am also involved in organizing the Czech national olympiad in informatics.

-Advances in Combinatorics is a new overlay combinatorial journal, which follows a model established by the journal Discrete Analysis for diamond open access.
+Advances in Combinatorics is an overlay combinatorial journal, which follows a model established by the journal Discrete Analysis for diamond open access.
 The journal aims to be a diamond open access journal at the level of the very top combinatorial journals.
 It has no printed copies; instead the journal provides links to the published versions of the articles on arXiv.
 After the lanuch in June 2018, the first five papers were published in October 2019.
 The journal is a part of the Free Journal Network and has been accepted to be indexed by Scopus.

 The journal has received over 80 submissions and continues welcoming submissions containing high quality results in combinatorics; the average decision time (excluding desk rejects) is 8.5 months (as of August 2020).
 The editorial board consists of Béla Bollobás, Reinhard Diestel, Timothy Gowers, Dan Král', Daniela Kühn, James Oxley, Bruce Reed, Gábor Sárközy, Asaf Shapira and Robin Thomas, with Tim and myself also acting as the managing editors.
 The financial and administrative support for the journal is provided by Queen's University Library.